hametar0u/ECE-117-LLM-Backup/README.md

 ## Usage
 - See `example.ipynb`
 ## To-do:
-- [X] Base error injection features using XOR operation
-- [X] Error injection to parameters based on given name
-- [X] Check on size of pre-defined error map
-- [ ] Support on GPU
+- [ ] Allow users to determine the device of generating and injecting errors.
-- [ ] Iterative error injection through model
+- [ ] Automatic error map size allocation by iterating through model.
 - [ ] Support for 64-bit double precision
-- [ ] Using sparse mat for large models
+- [ ] Using sparse mat as error map for large models and low error rates for compact solution.
-- [ ] Stuck-at-fault (customized error map)
+- [ ] Implement for stuck-at-fault error (with customized error map).
-- [ ] Support on training
+- [ ] Support error injection during training.
+- [ ] Implement argument check and more helpful custom error classes.